Wide Reads

 — Zarathustra

-Context: Explaining the opportunity created by the death of traditional authority
+Context: Explaining the opportunity created by the death of traditional religious and moral authority

-This captures both the terror and excitement of complete freedom.
-Without old rules to follow, people can finally become who they're meant to be - but they must take full responsibility.
+This captures both the terror and excitement of complete freedom; without old rules to follow, people can finally become who they are meant to be, but they must take full responsibility for that becoming.

 In Today's Words: